sigp/anchor/CONTRIBUTING.md

 doesn't meet our standards, we'll help you fix it and we'll share the reasoning with you.
 Contributing to open-source is a great way to learn.

-### I'm not sure I know enough about SSV
+### I'm not sure I know enough about Anchor

-No problems, there's plenty of tasks that don't require extensive SSV knowledge.
-You can learn about SSV as you go.
+No problems, there's plenty of tasks that don't require extensive Anchor knowledge.
+You can learn about Anchor as you go.

 ### I'm afraid of making a mistake and looking silly